clementtrebuchet/nd1309-Project-6b/README.md

 ## Notes
-I had implemented an extra step in this project by transferring the Owner of the contract across the actors.
+I had implemented an extra step in this project by transferring the Owner of the contract across the actors (see the note on the UI ).
 You can use ganache-cli or like me the graphic version of ganache.

 ### Prerequisites